sahilmalhotra0510/Projects/active.md

 [Fork and clone related repos](../localsite/start/steps/) - When writing Loren, include a review link.
 Your review link will be: [youraccount].github.io/[therepo] once you've turned on Github Pages for your both your fork of the repo and for your fork of the [localsite repo](https://github.com/modelearth/localsite/).

-You can edit this page to add your name by the projects, and add details for new updates.
-Send a PR and write Loren.
+You can [edit the current page](https://github.com/ModelEarth/projects/blob/main/active.md) to add your first name by the projects below, and add details for new updates.
+Submit a PR and write Loren.

 ## 1. Javascript Data Visualization (Everybody's Home Page)